Alistair Carmichael

-Alexander Morrison "Alistair" Carmichael (born 15 July 1965) is a Scottish politician and solicitor by trade who has served as the Member of Parliament (MP) for Orkney and Shetland since 2001.
-A Scottish Liberal Democrat politician, he serves as the Liberal Democrat Home Affairs, Northern Ireland and Justice spokesperson.
-He served as the Deputy Leader of the Scottish Liberal Democrats from 2012 to 2021.
+Alexander Morrison "Alistair" Carmichael (born 15 July 1965) is a British politician who has been the Member of Parliament (MP) for Orkney and Shetland since 2001.
+A member of the Liberal Democrats, he previously served in the Cameron–Clegg coalition as Secretary of State for Scotland from 2013 to 2015 and as Deputy Government Chief Whip from 2010 to 2013.
+He currently serves as the Chair of the Environment, Food and Rural Affairs Select Committee.

 Carmichael served as Liberal Democrat Chief Whip of the House of Commons from 2010 to 2013.
 From 7 October 2013 to 8 May 2015, he was the Secretary of State for Scotland in the Conservative-Lib Dem coalition government.
 He served a second term as Chief Whip from 2017 to 2020, having taken over the position from Tom Brake following the 2017 general election.
 He was the Liberal Democrat Spokesman for Foreign and Commonwealth Affairs and Exiting the European Union from January 2020 to August 2020.
-On 31 August 2020, new leader Sir Ed Davey appointed Carmichael as Liberal Democrat Home Affairs spokesman.
+He was previously the Deputy Leader of the Scottish Liberal Democrats from 2012 to 2021.
+He was Liberal Democrat Spokesperson for Home Affairs, Justice and for Northern Ireland until his election as select committee chair in September 2024.

 He was the only Scottish MP representing the Liberal Democrats in the House of Commons during the 57th Parliament (2015–2017).
-He is the longest-serving Liberal Democrat MP in the current UK Parliament.
+He is the longest-serving Liberal Democrat MP and the senior Scottish MP in the current UK Parliament.

-Early life
+Early life and career

-Carmichael was born to hill farming parents on Islay in the Inner Hebrides, and went on to attend Port Ellen Primary School and Islay High School.
+Alexander Carmichael was born on 15 July 1965 to hill farming parents on Islay in the Inner Hebrides, and went on to attend Port Ellen Primary School and Islay High School.
 He worked between 1984 and 1989 as a hotel manager after 2 years of study at the University of Glasgow.
 There, he was a member of the Students' Representative Council and President of the Liberal Club.
 He ultimately left his course early.
 He returned to education at the University of Aberdeen, where he gained an LLB in 1992, qualifying as a solicitor in 1993.
 From 1993 to 1996, he was a Procurator Fiscal Depute for Edinburgh and Aberdeen, and from 1996 to 2001 he was a solicitor with Aberdeen and Macduff.